lextm/jekyll-theme-chirpy/_posts/2015-12-26-jexus-web-server-and-asp-net-cross-platform.md

 1. Use latest technologies, such as Roslyn and .NET Native.
 1. Support .NET Framework but not bound to it.

-That’s the ASP.NET 5 we now see.
+That's the ASP.NET 5 we now see.

 ASP.NET 5 supports Linux and OS X, where it runs on a brand new runtime from .NET team, aka .NET Core 5.